john-shine/python-cardano-chain-importer/README.md

 # python-cardano-chain-importer
-Python chain data-importer for Cardano ( replacement for the https://github.com/Emurgo/tangata-manu )
+Python chain data-importer for cardano ( replacement for the https://github.com/Emurgo/tangata-manu )